 “Parkinson’s is a multisystem disorder that affects physical, psychological and social well-being,” Dr. Bega said.
 “It’s difficult to see some patients only treating their motor symptoms with medication, but ignoring the mental symptoms.”

-Dr. Bega and his colleagues worked with Second City® improv to create a specialized class that focused on addressing PD symptoms like A feeling of nervousness, worried thoughts and physical distress., A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. memory and speech.
+Dr. Bega and his colleagues worked with Second City® improv to create a specialized class that focused on addressing PD symptoms like anxiety, depression, memory and speech.
 At first, participants warmed up by introducing themselves with their name and a physical movement that represented themselves. some attendees immediately used the opportunity to showcase their vibrant sense of humor.